DataWorkz-NL/KubeETL/docs/proposals/CONNECTIONS.md

 ```

 The `protocol` field can be used for a dynamic determination of what source is being connected to.
+This can be used in a Task to determine e.g. what image should be used and what environment variables should be available.
 The `Connection` contains all relevant information to achieve a `Connection`.
 It is assumed the `Task` utilising the `Connection` is able to use that information to achieve a connection.
 The `status` field can be used to track usage of the `Connection` and even to achieve locking functionality if that is desired at some point.

 # Security